Quinault Culture Department

 Consultation with the Quinault Indian Nation Cultural Resource Specialist is required prior to ground-disturbing activities such as timber harvest on Quinault lands and within the Nations areas of interest, primarily within the Chehalis watershed.
 Federal agencies must consult with Indian tribes that attach religious and cultural significance to historic properties, regardless of their location.
 The goal is to protect cultural and natural resources such as archaeological sites, traditional indigenous use sites, forests, clean air and water, fish and wildlife in addition to the habitat that all require to survive and thrive.

-At this time, agencies with programs within the Quinault area of interest must consult with the State Historical Preservation Office and the Quinault Division of Natural Resources Cultural Resource Specialist.
+At this time, agencies with programs within the Quinault area of interest must consult with the Quinault Tribal Historic Preservation Office or THPO.

 Cultural Resources Specialist, Justine James, Jr » 360.276.8215 x7330